 The Veterinary Admissions Committee at Colorado State University strives to admit a class of students who will be able to actively contribute to the current and future needs of the veterinary profession.
-Although unique attributes perceived to address these needs will be considered on an individual basis, the basic evaluative criteria for application review are:
+Although unique attributes perceived to address these needs will be considered on an individual basis, the basic evaluative criteria include the following:

-Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal and Quantitative) and special circumstances.
+Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal, Quantitative, and Analytical) and special circumstances.

-Given the current statistics, few applicants are admitted with a GPA below 3.2.
-Compare yourself with previously admitted DVM classes
+Given the current statistics of admitted candidates, few applicants are admitted with a GPA below 3.2.
+Compare yourself with previously admitted DVM classes.

 Cultural/environmental factors include: born to immigrant parents; raised in an ethnic minority culture; raised in a family with English as a second language; experienced bi-cultural stress as a result of transition from a predominantly ethnic minority community to an academic environment; raised in an economically depressed area; raised by someone other than parents; raised in an environment lacking exposure to opportunities offered by higher education; raised in an environment of abuse such as alcohol, drugs, child abuse, and other physical abuse.